VirtusLab/company-handbook/engineering-progression.md

 #### Lead engineer

 * High level of technical understanding.
 Able to not only clearly communicate with customers or stakeholders but also kickoff new projects or initiatives.
 Proficient with leading engineering team or teams.
 * Great communicator and leader.
 Usually this role is divided between technical and organizational / management activities.
 Able to effectively manage downwards / upwards.
+Actively shares knowledge (mentoring, conference talks, conference organization, blog posts, workshops, meetups).
+Is able to make decisions under uncertainty or in situations where complete information is unavailable.
 * Scope of work: Responsible for leading single or cross functional team(s).
 Drives projects or initiatives.
 Responsible for hiring process in general and building teams for projects in particular.
+Participates in decisions about career progress of other engineers.
+Understands economic drivers behind the project and often participates in tactical / strategic decision making processes on company-wide level.
 * Experience: Usually at least 10+ years of professional experience within various technological / business domains.
 Solid experience in team leading positions.